Theoretical Performance Analysis of Vehicular Broadcast Communications at Intersection and their Optimization: Approximate Analysis

 \subsection{Case (B): Transmitter at End of Queue}

 We next consider case (B), where the transmitter is at the end of the queue.
 In this case, the transmitter is far from the $y$-axis due to the queueing segment.
 Therefore, the interferences from the vehicles in $S_{R_y}$ and the receivers in $S_{R_y}$ are both negligible.
 This case can be divided into three sub-cases: a receiver is in (i) $S_Q$, in (ii) $S_{R_x}$ in the negative direction, or (iii) $S_{R_x}$ in the positive direction, i.e., the left-hand side of the transmitter or the right-hand side (see Figure~\ref{fig:cases}).
+Since the interference from the vehicles in $S_{R_y}$ is relatively much smaller than that from $S_Q$ and $S_{R_x}$, the term $\calL_{I_Y}(T r^{\alpha})$ is negligible, i.e.,